michal-h21/make4ht/README.md

 :  many `<span>` elements with unique `id` attributes are created when \LaTeX\ colors are being used in the document.
    A CSS rule is added for each of these elements, which may result in substantial growth of the CSS file.
 This filter replaces these rules with a common one for elements with the same color value.
+See also the `inlinecss` DOM filter and extension, which provides an alternative using inline styles.

 odtfonts